deadbeef3137/ha-cloudflare-tunnel-monitor/info.md

 ## Important

-If you have version 1.0.0-b installed and you update to 2.0.0, reconfigure the integration.
+Reinstall the new version 2.1.0 from Scratch.
-There have been very significant changes in the codebase for improved security.
+There have been very significant changes in the codebase in this new release 2.1.0.

-Now, the email and Global API are no longer necessary; instead, API Tokens and the Account ID are used.
+1. An automated manager has been implemented to add new tunnels without the need for manual reloading of the integration.
+2. Tunnels are now grouped under a single device.
+3. It is now possible to remove old tunnels.
+4. New debug logs have been added to enhance error traceability.

 ## Installation